-What is TUPE and how does it affect SMEs when changing owners?
+What is TUPE in HR and how does it affect SMEs when changing owners?
 Marcus Difelice, a Partner from the JMW Solicitors Employment Team, explains what TUPE involves, when it tends to apply or not apply, and the TUPE consultation process.

 What does TUPE mean?